robin-rpr/calos/doc/clearly-list.rst

 .. only:: not man

-   List all containers managed by the Clearly runtime.
+   List all containers managed by the runtime.

 Synopsis